TheExpertApprentice/grc-risk-management/mitigation-strategies.md

 3. Transfer is **more cost-effective** than treating the risk to an acceptable level internally.

 **Conditions that must be satisfied:**
-- It is understood that transfer addresses **financial consequence**, not **accountability** — reputational and regulatory accountability (e.g. under POPIA, the University remains the responsible party) usually **cannot** be transferred.
+- It is understood that transfer addresses **financial consequence**, not **accountability**.
+Also, reputational and regulatory accountability (e.g. under POPIA, the University remains the responsible party) usually **cannot** be transferred.
 - The transfer instrument (insurance policy, SLA, indemnity clause) is **reviewed by Legal** and its coverage limits, exclusions, and triggers are documented.
 - **Residual retained risk** (deductibles, uninsured portions, counterparty failure) is itself recorded and managed.